JavaScriptDude/Phoenix_ReasonReact_Example/README.md

        "clean": "bsb -clean-world",
        ...
 ```
 This will allow us to run the Bucklescript commands through npm.
-To make sure everything is installed and working correctly, “cd” into your “assets” directory and run the following command to build your ReasonReact component:
+To make sure everything is installed and working correctly, "cd" into your "assets" directory and run the following command to build your ReasonReact component:
 ```
      npm run build
 ```